|

 and rehabilitative activities as well as social activities,

+meals, and transportation.
 Alzheimer's Association -- A voluntary organization

 that sponsors public education programs and offers supportive